 Left-clicking on a Transform Hub item will take you to the set level.
 Transform sets are used to group Transforms into categories of Transforms that perform similar tasks and/or are often run together.

-The image below shows the different sets available to a domain Entity in the Paterva CTAS Transform Hub item.
-Left-clicking the side-bar on the left of the context menu will navigate back up a level in the context menu (in this case back to the Transform Hub level).
+The image below shows the different sets available to a domain Entity in the Maltego Standard Transform Hub item.
+Left-clicking the side-bar to the left of the context menu will navigate back up a level in the context menu (in this case back to the Transform Hub level).
 Right-clicking anywhere on the context menu will also navigate up a level.
 Each set also has a configure button which, when pressed, will open the set configuration window that will allow you to configure the Transforms that are included in the set.

 Left-clicking the double arrow head (>>) will run all the Transforms in the set while left-clicking anywhere else will open the Transform level on the context menu for that set.